 Nearly any surface of the arm can be employed for striking.
-We will cover many of most useful strikes in this article, but realize that there are a great many other ways in which some portion of the arm can be employed as a striking surface.
+We will cover many of the most useful strikes in this article, but realize that there are a great many other ways in which some portion of the arm can be employed as a striking surface.
 You will discover additional striking possibilities via drills and embedded within Kata over time.
 Students who are studying to achieve the Yellow Belt ranking should study and practice the following arm strikes in preparation for the first ranking examination.

 Before discussing these individual strikes it is important to discuss a few things they all have in common.

-Firstly, you must avoid striking with the tip of the elbow as this can cause severe injury to the bones and soft tissues in this joint.
+Firstly, you must avoid striking using the tip of the elbow as this can cause severe injury to the bones and soft tissues in this joint.
 Instead, one normally strikes with the bone and muscle surfaces just above or below the elbow joint itself.
 These are much stronger surfaces, offer a more powerful strike, are more readily and naturally deployed, and are much less prone to injury.

 Secondly, keep the shoulders relaxed during delivery.
 Tightening the shoulder muscles will slow down the strike, reduce the range of motion, and waste essential energy.

-Thirdly, let your center move with the latter portions of the strike so that the torso and shoulders help deliver power, balance, and structural integrity to the strike.
+Thirdly, let your center move with the later portions of the strike so that the torso and shoulders help deliver power, balance, and structural integrity to the strike.
 Even though the shoulders are involved in this way it remains important to keep the shoulders relaxed.